 - Develop your mentee’s confidence from University through to graduate employment

-- Commit to eight hour-long online meetings every 4-6 weeks over the calendar year
+- Commit to up to eight hour-long online meetings every 4-6 weeks from December to May

 - Become a critical friend to your mentee outside their regular support system.

-Since then, it has seen over 600 students pass through its Pathways, receiving support in study and academic skills, university applications and confidence building activities.
+The Programmes provide the students with support in study and academic skills, university applications and confidence building activities.

 Our mentees come from a variety of backgrounds including: